 We own approximately 400 miles of pipeline in Kansas and Oklahoma used for crude oil service.
-A portion of these pipelines is leased to third parties, and we earn revenue from these pipeline segments for capacity leased even if not used by the customers.
+A portion of these pipelines are leased to third parties, and we earn revenue from these pipeline segments for capacity leased even if not used by the customers.

-Our Corpus Christi terminal includes approximately four million barrels of storage, with a portion used for contract storage and a portion used in conjunction with our Double Eagle joint venture discussed below.
+Our Corpus Christi terminal includes approximately four million barrels of storage, which is primarily used for contract storage.
 This terminal receives product primarily from barges and pipelines that connect to our terminal for further distribution to end users by trucks, pipeline or waterborne vessels.
 Our 50,000 bpd condensate splitter with approximately two million barrels of related storage is also located at our terminal in Corpus Christi.

 Crude Oil Marketing Activities.
-Our crude oil marketing activities primarily involve purchasing and selling crude oil to be shipped on our Texas crude oil pipelines to facilitate intrastate shipments and maximize profitability on our crude oil pipeline assets.
-Earnings from these activities are primarily based on the differential in market prices for crude oil between our origin and destination points.
+Our crude oil marketing activities primarily involve purchasing and selling petroleum products to optimize utilization and profitability of our crude oil assets, including our pipelines and storage facilities.
+Earnings from these activities are generally derived from differentials in market prices based on factors including time, location and product quality specifications.